Home Depot Financial Statements and Financial Ratios Analyzed

 Net Income 11,121 8,630 7,957 7,009 6,345

-Section 2: Home Depot Balance Sheet Analyzed from 2015 to 2019
+Section 2: Home Depot Balance Sheet Analyzed

 For the Home Depot balance sheet, I again go through each important line item from the balance sheet.
 In reviewing each line item, I will define their balance sheet line item, such as cash, property, plant and equipment, and liabilities between 2015 to 2019.
 Next, I then offer a summary analysis of their important balance sheet line items.